spack/spack.io/_posts/2020-12-02-spack-user-survey-2020.md

 contributors.
 2 years later, there are nearly 700.

 Within ECP, the community is older -- most people started using Spack in ECP 2-3 years ago.
-There has been less adoption since then, but we attribute this to Spack's rapid adoption in ECP.
+There has been less new adoption since then, which we attribute to Spack's rapid adoption in ECP.
 Spack caught on quickly there, people have continued to use it, and there is not a large influx of users *into* ECP.
 The population stays mostly the same over time.